bmoren/p5.pathRecorder/README.md

 ```

 #### .play()
 plays back the buffer and return the value of the current frame.
-Returns an object with recorded x,y,[z] coordinates from the current location in the internal buffer. returns an object containing 0's if the buffer is not filled
+Returns an object with recorded x,y,[z] coordinates from the current location in the internal buffer. returns an object containing 0's if the buffer is not filled.
+It's important to only call play() once in the draw function otherwise each additional call will double the speed.
+Because of this, it's best assigned to a variable and used from that variable throughout the sketch.
-###### example of returned object: ``{"x":100,"y":100,"z":100}`` or p5.vector if not recalled from JSON.
+###### example of returned object: ``{"x":100,"y":100,"z":100}`` or p5.vector if recorded live.
 ```javascript
 let recorder;